 Encourage employees to switch off

 Giving employees the chance to de-stress is extremely beneficial.
 This can be as simple as encouraging employees to take their paid leave.
 Last year the average American only took 54% of their paid vacation days.
 An intranet platform that makes it easy to book time off can encourage employees to unwind.

 Want to amplify your wellbeing initiatives?

-If employee wellbeing is important to you, or you'd like to learn more about what you can do to support wellness in the workplace, book a free consultation with one of our experts today!
+If employee wellbeing is important to you, or you'd like to learn more about what you can do to support wellness in the workplace, book a free demo with one of our experts today!